Help > Fluix Tasks > Feature Tutorials > Conditional Routing to automate a business process

 Step 3 Decide on actions when the condition is met and not met.

-In this example, when the condition is met – we chose two submit actions and connected them with the parallel action element.
-This way, the report will be sent by email to the Safety Director and uploaded to the required folder on cloud storage.
+In this example, when the condition is met – we chose submit action Send by Email, therefore, the report will be emailed to the Safety Director.

 When the condition is not met, the form will go down the second branch of the conditional routing – in our scenario, the report will be uploaded to another folder on the cloud storage for record purposes.